 Can I visit a development before my interview?

 Yes, this is possible.
 It is always best to contact the local Sales Adviser and make them aware of your visit.
 That way, they can plan in some time to see you.

 How will I be tested in the application process?

-What qualities do Barratt look for in their graduates?
+What qualities do Barratt look for in their graduates and ex-forces applicants?

-Please see our page called requirements which shows graduate differentiators
+Please see our page called requirements which shows our behavioural differentiators